Personal, Social & Physical Education (PSPE)

-Art is offered twice a week for forty five minutes each.
+Art is offered three times a week for forty five minutes each.
 Specialist teachers collaborate and support the units of inquiry taught in the classrooms.
 Participation in group projects enables students to develop social skills and problem solving.
 Students are assessed before and after completion of their projects.

 In visual arts, the role of the sketchbook (grade 2 onwards) is integral as this provides a space for students to take ownership of their learning, to creatively explore personal interests and to develop their own style.

 FIS offers fun, dynamic and immersive Japanese PYP programs to all the students from Kindergarten to Grade 5.
-There are two streams (Japanese A and B).
-The B stream is divided into B1 and B2 classes from Grade 2 onwards.
-In Japanese A, students are native/near native speakers of Japanese.
-In Japanese B class, students have various language backgrounds in learning.
+There are five phrases of language in the PYP.
+FIS assesses all of the students and group them so they can learn and reach their potential in learning the Japanese language.
 All classes work on improving the four major language skills: reading, writing, speaking and listening, and developing further knowledge to achieve the students’ own language goals.

 Through learning, students are expected to become confident and competent communicators using the language.
 They also need to develop awareness of Japanese culture and cross-cultural understanding.
 PYP UOI integrations are on-going in Japanese classes and students expand their critical thinking skills and conceptual understanding through these inquiries.